-Unless you are a complete homebody who hates going out occasionally, the chances are that you have traveled and will travel again at some point in your life.
-As such, you might want to learn how to pack a backpack for traveling.
+Unless you are a complete homebody who hates going out occasionally, the chances are that you have travelled and will travel again at some point in your life.
+As such, you might want to learn how to pack a backpack for travelling.
 To some, the entire process itself might seem relatively easy.
 Just stuff things into it like a suitcase and be on your way to Hawaii, or wherever you’re going.

 However, the manner you choose to pack a suitcase is worlds different from the method you should employ to pack a backpack.
 This is largely so because you can easily pull a briefcase behind you such that its weight isn’t much of a problem.

 A backpack, however, requires more attention to this, among others, while packing.
-As such, we will be sharing with you a few easy tips on how to pack a backpack for traveling.
+As such, we will be sharing with you a few easy tips on how to pack a backpack for travelling.
 Here, we will touch everything from making a minimalist travel backpack to how to pack light and everything else in between.

 What you should consider before you start packing your backpack for your next trip

-Before you start learning how to pack a backpack for traveling, you must consider a few things first.
+Before you start learning how to pack a backpack for travelling, you must consider a few things first.
 They will go a long way in helping you understand how to travel with just a backpack.
 Here are a few things you should definitely keep in mind before you start packing:

 1. Bearable weight limits